 Dislocations or Partial Dislocations

-Suspected fractures or dislocations require an ER visit.
+Suspected fractures or dislocations require an emergency room visit.
 Seek immediate medical attention if you have the following symptoms:

 - Inability to bear weight on the injured leg